duereg/manager-readme/README.md

 # Matt's Manager README
 Welcome to the team!
-I’m so glad you are here.
+I’m so glad you're here.

 If you're reading this it's likely that I am either your manager or a prospective coworker.
 One of the working relationships we need to define is ours.